kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Model Selection

-Choose a simple classifier.
+Choose a simple classifier
-Avoid unnecessary complexity.
+Avoid unnecessary complexity
 Favor interpretability

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.